Ph.D. University at Albany-SUNY

 Office: Davison Hall, 039

-Another strand of her research investigates contemporary changes in family behaviors in different societies undergoing social, economic, and demographic transitions.
-One of her paper explored the gender differences in providing financial, instrumental and emotional support to older parents in rural and urban China.
+Another strand of her research investigates the determinants and consequences of young adults’ prolonged co-residence with parents.
 She has also used longitudinal data from the Penal Study of Income Dynamics-Transition to Adulthood study to examine the phenomenon of “boomerang kids” in the U.S. Her work provides a comprehensive explanation for both the timing of home-leaving and home-returning and explains why Black and Hispanic young adults in the U.S. are less likely than Whites to move out of the parental home and more likely to return.
+More recently, she investigates the impact of coresidence with parents on young adults’ demographic behaviors, including residential mobility, romantic relationships, and sexual activities.